 An estimated 35% of adults in the United States have at least one varicose vein, most likely somewhere on the lower body, particularly in the lower legs or feet.
-From her innovative podiatry practice in Plantation, Florida, Nina Coletta, DPM, PA, provides comprehensive care, including in-office diagnostic imaging and noninvasive laser treatments, for patients in Broward County with varicose veins, as well as spider veins.
+From her innovative podiatry practice in Plantation, Florida, Nina Coletta, DPM, PA, provides comprehensive care, including in-office diagnostic imaging, for patients in Broward County with varicose veins, as well as spider veins.
 To learn more, call or schedule an appointment online today.

 The primary job of your veins is to return deoxygenated blood from your extremities back to your heart.
 To help them complete this essential and continuous process, they contain a series of one-way valves that keep blood flowing in the right direction.